Generalised polynomials and integer powers: Introduction

-{ In joint work with Byszewski \cite{ByszewskiKonieczny-2018} we undertook the study of general polynomial sets with Banach density $0$.
-Recall that Theorem \ref{thm:BL-intro} implies that a generalised polynomial set with positive Banach density is an $\IP^*_+$ set.
-We showed the following complementary result. } \begin{theorem}[{\cite[Thm.\ A]{ByszewskiKonieczny-2018}}] Let $E \subset \NN$ be a generalised polynomial set with Banach density $0$.
+{ In joint work with Byszewski \cite{ByszewskiKonieczny-2018} we undertook the study of generalised polynomial sets with Banach density $0$.
+Theorem \ref{thm:BL-intro} implies that a generalised polynomial set with positive Banach density is an $\IP^*_+$ set.
+We obtained the following complementary result. } \begin{theorem}[{\cite[Thm.\ A]{ByszewskiKonieczny-2018}}] Let $E \subset \NN$ be a generalised polynomial set with Banach density $0$.
 Then $E$ is not an $\IP_+$ set. \end{theorem}

 { Until now, this theorem provided essentially the only available method of proving that a given set with Banach density $0$ is not generalised polynomial.
 In fact, to the best of our knowledge, even the following basic question was open. }